-When a manufacturing client told me their operations team had "unanimously rejected" an AI proposal that could save them $2M annually, I wasn't surprised.
-I've seen this pattern dozens of times.
-AI resistance in traditional companies isn't about technology—it's about trust, control, and decades of institutional memory telling people that "this is how we've always done it."
+"Unanimously rejected" is a phrase that comes up a lot when operations teams in traditional companies hear an AI proposal, even when the underlying business case is compelling.
+The pattern repeats across industries.
+AI resistance in traditional companies isn't about technology.
+It's about trust, control, and decades of institutional memory telling people that "this is how we've always done it."

-The difference between successful AI adoption and costly failures often comes down to how you handle this resistance.
-At Particula Tech, I've learned that resistance isn't something to overcome—it's information you need to incorporate into your strategy.
+The difference between successful AI adoption and costly failures often comes down to how you handle that resistance.
+The lesson from working across these environments is consistent: resistance isn't something to overcome, it's information you need to incorporate into your strategy.

 Here's what actually works when you're facing pushback on AI initiatives in established organizations.